Euclid Quick Data Release (Q1): From images to multiwavelength catalogues: the Euclid MERge Processing Function: Introduction

-The primary requirement for which the MER PF has been designed is the production of a image mosaics, and a photometric catalogue of sources.
-To provide this, it starts from VIS and NISP calibrated frames, processed by OU-VIS \citep{Q1-TP002} and OU-NIR \citep{Q1-TP003} respectively, and external surveys' stacked frames, processed by OU-EXT \citep{Q1-TP001}, together with related ancillary data and PSF models.
+The primary requirement for which the MER PF has been designed is the production of image mosaics, and a photometric catalogue of sources.
+To provide this, it starts from VIS and NISP calibrated frames, processed by OU-VIS \citep{Q1-TP002} and OU-NIR \citep{Q1-TP003}, respectively, and external surveys' stacked frames, processed by OU-EXT \citep{Q1-TP001}, together with related ancillary data and PSF models.
 Separate object detections are performed on both the photometric VIS and NIR (stacking the three NISP bands \JE, \HE, and \YE) mosaics.
 A multi-wavelength flux determination is performed on detected objects with suitable photometric techniques.
-The final product of the MER processing function is a catalogue of sources with unique identification number, multi-wavelength photometric measurements, and ancillary information (morphological estimates, star/galaxy separation, etc.).
+The final product of the MER PF is a catalogue of sources with unique identification numbers, multi-wavelength photometric measurements, and ancillary information (morphological estimates, star-galaxy separation, etc.).

-The MER PF also provides the required input, as additional information integrated in the final \Euclid catalogue, for photometric redshift computation and for spectra extraction for which respectively OU-PHZ \citep{Q1-TP005} and OU-SIR \citep{Q1-TP006} are in charge as customer OUs of OU-MER.
-The MER PF catalogues represent also a primary input for shear estimation, which is performed by OU-SHE.
-The MER products are among the core products delivered in the first \Euclid data release, Q1 \citep{Q1cite, Q1-TP001}, and are used in many science papers.
+The MER PF also provides the required input, as additional information integrated in the final \Euclid catalogue, for photometric redshift computation and for spectra extraction for which, respectively, OU-PHZ \citep{Q1-TP005} and OU-SIR \citep{Q1-TP006} are in charge as customer OUs of OU-MER.
+The MER PF catalogues also represent a primary input for shear estimation, which is performed by OU-SHE.
+The MER products are among the core products delivered in the first \Euclid data release, Q1 \citep{Q1cite}, and are used in many science papers.
+The Q1 data release covers $63.1\,\rm deg^2$ of the Euclid Deep Fields (EDFs) to the nominal wide-survey depth and contains nearly 30 million objects.
+For a detailed description of the Q1 data release, we refer the reader to \citet{Q1-TP001}.\\